 | State Farm | $100 | $255 | 12% |

-Travelers charges $63 monthly for cheap non-owner coverage, which is 42% below the state average and intended for drivers who don't own vehicles but need proof of insurance.
-This usually applies to license reinstatement after suspension, SR-22 filing requirements, or frequent car rentals.
-Non-owner policies are cheaper than standard auto insurance because insurers only cover liability, meaning damage you cause to others, not damage to any specific vehicle.
+Travelers charges $63 monthly for cheap non-owner coverage, 42% below the state average.
+This coverage is intended for drivers who don't own vehicles but need proof of insurance, usually for license reinstatement after suspension, SR-22 filing requirements or frequent car rentals.
+Non-owner policies are cheaper than standard auto insurance because insurers cover liability only—damage you cause to others, not damage to any specific vehicle.

 | Travelers | $63 | 42% |